Tar Heel Construction Group Introduces GAF Solar Shingles To Bel Air, MD Residents

-(MENAFN- GlobeNewsWire - Nasdaq) Bel Air, MD, Feb.
-12, 2024 (GLOBE NEWSWIRE) -- Tar Heel Construction Group, LLC , a leading roofing and exterior remodeling company serving Bel Air, Maryland, announces the introduction of GAF Solar Shingles to its range of roofing solutions.
+(MENAFN- EIN Presswire) Bel Air, MD – February 12, 2024 – Tar Heel Construction Group, LLC , a leading roofing and exterior remodeling company serving Bel Air, Maryland, announces the introduction of GAF Solar Shingles to its range of roofing solutions.
 This innovative roofing technology offers homeowners the opportunity to enhance the aesthetics of their homes while harnessing the power of solar energy.

 Since 2004, Tar Heel Construction Group, LLC has been committed to exceeding customers' roofing expectations with quality craftsmanship and unparalleled customer service.
 With the addition of GAF Solar Shingles, the company continues its mission to provide cutting-edge roofing solutions that meet the evolving needs of homeowners in the Greater Baltimore region.